 Suzi Bond, Executive Director

 The board holds meetings on the second Sunday of every month at 4:00pm.
 The location of the meeting varies, and depends upon where the board decides to eat.
-You can become a member of the KDEN board by contacting Suzi Bond!
+If you would like to become a member, feel free to contact us!